-Following the Shakespearean precursor, the Rices’ Cleopatra is not just beautiful but sexually passionate, skillful, indefatigable and able to use her sexual magnetism to render men subservient to her wishes: ‘the woman who seduced Caesar, and Mark Antony, and the whole world’; the ‘fabled seductress of a thousand talents’; ‘The young doctor had never met a woman as enchanting as the one who lay beneath him now.
-Her desire was insatiable’, she could make love with a consuming passion that never tired her in the slightest’.
-Her strength and agency are manifest in her looks, rather than a surprise that lies beneath more fragile features: ‘it wasn’t a china doll prettiness she had; her features were strong and exquisitely proportioned’ with a ‘great shining pyramid of darkness’ for hair; ‘the fine dark eyebrows gave her a distinct look of will and determination, which he found oddly exciting in a very direct physical way’.
-She is twice referred to, in ways that strongly echo Shakespeare, as snake-like in her sexual maneuvers, connoting the Nile, Egypt, the deceitful, sinful and yielding seduction of women – through the association with Eve and the serpent in the garden of Eden (feminine sexuality), but perhaps also the phallus and masculine sexuality: ‘She was undulating like a serpent in the bed, but she was no serpent.
-She was warm and fragrant and ready for him!’; ‘He’d thrown himself into her arms, ridden the serpent-like undulations of her unblemished, golden skinned body’.
-Sometimes, she uses brute force in the bedroom too, throwing Ramses across the bed and straddling him.
-This scene is a useful reminder that in the Rices’ novels, some of her unique sexual force is attributed to her immortal strength and stamina.
+Following the Shakespearean precursor, the Rices’ Cleopatra is not just beautiful but sexually passionate, skillful, indefatigable and able to use her sexual magnetism to render men subservient to her wishes: she is the ‘fabled seductress of a thousand talents’.
+Her strength and agency are manifest in her looks, rather than a surprise that lies beneath more fragile features: ‘the fine dark eyebrows gave her a distinct look of will and determination, which he found oddly exciting in a very direct physical way’.
+Sometimes, she uses brute force in the bedroom, throwing Ramses across the bed and straddling him.
+This is a useful reminder that in the Rices’ novels, some of her unique sexual force is attributed to her immortal strength and stamina.
 Perhaps evidence of the Rices’ engagement with critical and cultural movements such as feminism, her sexuality in their novels is no longer monstrous because it is female, but because it is the product of a partially successful, supernatural resurrection.
-That Cleopatra is not just beautiful but also physically passionate is rooted in Shakespeare, including Antony’s lines inviting her to embrace him: ‘O thou day o th’world, / Chain mine armed neck!
+That Cleopatra is not just beautiful but also physically passionate is rooted in Shakespeare, including Antony’s lines inviting her to embrace him: ‘O thou day o’ th’world, / Chain mine armed neck!
 Leap thou, attire and all, / Through proof of harness to my heart, and there / Ride on the pants triumphing!’
 (4.8.13-16).
-Pompey refers to her as sexually voracious, even lecherous – ‘Salt Cleopatra’ (2.1.21).
-Enobarbus puns on death and orgasm, to articulate Cleopatra’s likely emotional and sexual (over)responsiveness to news of Fulvia’s death: ‘Cleopatra, catching but the least noise of this, dies instantly.
-I have seen her die twenty times upon far poorer moment.
-I do think there is mettle in death which commits some loving act upon her, she hath such a celerity in dying’ (1.2.147-51).
-Her sexual agency is thus reiterated by several Roman characters, although in language that suggests it is excessive, even false.
+Her sexual agency is reiterated by several Roman characters, although in language that suggests it is excessive, even false.
 Shakespeare’s Romans such as Scarrus, as well as Antony himself, connect her sensuousness with sexual power over the leaders with whom she has united and its political consequences.
 The Rices’ novels show flashes of this destructive sexuality in the deaths of several of the resurrected Cleopatra’s six successive conquests.